Fady120/React-Portfolio-Cloud-Native-Deployment/README.md

 Ensure your Kubernetes cluster is running and configured correctly before applying the manifests.

-## ⚙️ GitHub Actions CI/CD
+## ⚙️ CI/CD Pipeline

+### GitHub Actions

-The `.github/workflows/deploy.yml` file defines the CI/CD pipeline:
+The `.github/workflows/deploy.yml` file defines the CI pipeline:

 - **Build**: Compiles the React application.
 - **Dockerize**: Builds and tags the Docker image.
 - **Push**: Uploads the image to Docker Hub or another registry.

+### ArgoCD

-- **Deploy**: Applies Kubernetes manifests to update the deployment.
+ArgoCD watches the Git repository for changes and automatically syncs Kubernetes manifests to the cluster, enabling continuous deployment.

-This workflow triggers on pushes to the `main` branch.

 ## 🛠️ Prerequisites